abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 - Click `Custom (Advanced)` to make a new partition on SSD for PopOS
 - Click on `Modify Partitions`
-- Right-click on the main SSD partition of around 450+ GB and select resize.
+- Right-click on the primary SSD partition of around 450+ GB and select resize.
-- Enter the sum of sizes for the new partitions and click on `Resize/Move`.
-This will create a new unallocated partition
+- Enter the sum of sizes for the new partitions and click on the `Resize/Move` button to create a new unallocated partition

   | Name / Label | Size | File System | Use as |
   | --- | --- | --- | --- |